-For all types of notes, I like a simple and lightweight markup language, namely Markdown (except math, for which I use LaTeX/KaTeX).
-Markdown is supported by all major static site generators making it easier to publish my notes to the web and learning Markdown takes virtually no time.
-Many static site generators now support MDX, an advanced version of Markdown that allows things like importing React components inside markdown files, and KaTeX support.
+For all types of notes, I like to use a lightweight markup language, namely Markdown, except math, where I use LaTeX/KaTeX.
+Markdown is supported by all major static site generators which makes it convenient to publish my notes to the web and learning Markdown takes virtually no time.
+Many static site generators now support MDX, an advanced version of Markdown that allows importing React components inside markdown files, KaTeX support, and other advanced extensions.

 Secondly, here are the features I'm looking for in my workflow:

 - I can edit notes quickly, ideally within a tmux pane on my terminal using Vim.